kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 >it should highlight testobject of each step during test case execution

-I thought that he does not like a code as follows:
+I thought that he does not like a code like this:

 ```
 WebUI.openBrowser('')